The best things to do in Montreal! These are the places to eat, visit, and local experiences to have around my favorite city in Canada.

-If you walk around Old Montreal, you’ll feel as if you’ve been transported to a European Village from the 1800s.
+If you walk around Old Montreal, you’ll feel as if you’ve been transported to a European village from the 1800s.
 And similar to Europe, Montreal is big on Christmas markets, complete with hot mulled wine.
 It’s one of the top things to do in Montreal in winter.

 If you’re big on fall foliage, mid-September to early November is the perfect time to enjoy the colorful yellows, oranges, and reds that are prevalent on the trees around the city.

-Where is Montreal?
+Where is Montreal, Canada?

-The city is located on an island in the Saint Lawrence River and only about 3 hours from Quebec City, 2.5 hours from Ottawa, and a 6.5-hour drive from New York City.
+The city is located on an island in the Saint Lawrence River and only about three hours from Quebec City, two hours from Ottawa, and a six hour drive from New York City.

 How to Get from Quebec City to Montreal

-The quickest way to get from Quebec City to Montreal is to rent a car and take Autoroute 40 O. It usually takes about 3 hours without heavy traffic.
+The quickest way to get from Quebec City to Montreal is to rent a car and take Autoroute 40 O. It usually takes about three hours without heavy traffic.
 If you’re coming from Trois-Rivières, it takes an hour and 45 minutes.
 You can book your rental car here.

 If you want to save money or you’re not interested in driving, you can take the train to Montreal from Quebec City using Via Rail Canada.
 The journey is just over three hours and costs CAD $30 for a one-way ticket.
 You can book tickets here.